sjdobesh/ave/readme.md

 ### Dependencies
 Requires Python 3 and Flask.

-Install flask with pip (or conda) in a virtual environment.
+Install flask and flask_uploads with pip (or conda) in a virtual environment.

 #### Linux